simonw/llm-openrouter/README.md

 You will need an API key from OpenRouter.
 You can [obtain one here](https://openrouter.ai/keys).

-You can set that as an environment variable called `OPENROUTER_KEY`, or add it to the `llm` set of saved keys using:
+You can set that as an environment variable called `LLM_OPENROUTER_KEY`, or add it to the `llm` set of saved keys using:

 ```bash
 llm keys set openrouter